muratk5n/thirdwave/en/2021/10/entrepreneuel-state-mazzucato.md

-* A series of relatively small offices, often staffed with leading scientists and engineers, are given considerable budget autonomy to support promising 90ideas.
+* A series of relatively small offices, often staffed with leading scientists and engineers, are given considerable budget autonomy to support promising ideas.
 These offices are proactive rather than reactive and work to set an agenda for researchers in the field.
 The goal is to create a scientific community with a presence in universities, the public sector and corporations that focuses on